 The Diana Prince character is portrayed as empathetic, courageous, loyal, compassionate!
 Not to mention, able to throw tanks at will!
 Personally, I liked Diana, but then, I liked Superman, Captain America, Tarzan, and Mighty Mouse.
 I also liked some less-superhuman characters such as Atticus Finch, Indiana Jones, and, oh yes, “Uncle Tom” (often given a bad rap).
 ALL heroes, and yes, all MALE figures, but surely fictitious!

-Someone wrote, “A hero can be just about anyone, from a steadfast politician working to secure world peace, to an average man or woman who demonstrates remarkable bravery.”
-I’ve been blessed to meet many of those—soldiers, cancer survivors, foster parents, teachers, firemen, police officers, pastors, stay-at-home moms, over-comers, truth-tellers.
+Someone wrote, “A hero can be just about anyone, from a steadfast politician working to secure world peace, to an average man or woman who demonstrates remarkable bravery and giving.”
+I’ve been blessed to meet many of those—soldiers, cancer survivors, foster parents, teachers, firemen, police officers, pastors, stay-at-home moms, over-comers, truth-tellers…

 History lists some extraordinary people who were or are heroes to any of us.
 Sadly, for many, those “heroes” have replaced any veneration or regard for the one true God.
-I wonder, could any of those heroes help us reach heaven?
+Could any of those help us reach heaven?

 More “Wonder Women”